 The vision and mission statements of San Diego College of Continuing Education (SDCCE) reflects the school's high-quality educational programs that keep up with the times; transform students' lives by assisting them in their personal, vocational, and academic pursuits; and are accessible to everyone.
 The statements stress quality and innovation in teaching, accessibility and equitability of education, career advancement and pathways to college for students, and student success and lifelong learning.

 SDCCE Vision

-To be the leader in innovative education that transforms students' lives.
+To be the leader in innovative education where students transform their lives and communities.

 SDCCE Mission